Palazzo del Governatore.

 The “National Theater”.

-The main facade of the theater imitates the great Porta Marina (Marine Gate) of the medieval town.
-The main hall is impressive with great depth and height and can accommodate up to 1,200 guests.
-It also features a stunning foyer, luxury boxes and a very large balcony.
+The theater's main facade imitates the medieval town's great Porta Marina (Marine Gate).
+The main hall is impressive, has great depth and height, and can accommodate 1,200 guests.
+It also features a stunning foyer, luxury boxes, and a huge balcony.

 a) The National Theater.

-The building on the north side of the square is the “National Theater”, originally the “Teatro Puccini”, built in 1937
+The building on the square's north side is the “National Theater”, originally the “Teatro Puccini”, built in 1937

 “National Theater”.